macder/wfv-validation/README.md

 );
 ```

-### Pass your configuration into the validator
+### Create a new validation instance for the form:

 ```php
 <?php
 $my_form = wfv_create( $my_form );
 ```
-This will create a new validator instance and return your config as an object.
+This will create a new validation instance and return your config as an object.

 ### Create callback function to execute when validation is successful: